Spirals-Team/docker-machine-driver-g5k/README.md

 ## How to use

 ### VPN
 You need to be connected to the Grid5000 VPN to create and access your Docker node.
-Dont forget to configure your DNS or use OpenVPN DNS auto-configuration.
+Do not forget to configure your DNS or use OpenVPN DNS auto-configuration.
 Please follow the instructions on the [Grid5000 Wiki](https://www.grid5000.fr/mediawiki/index.php/VPN).

 ### Options
-The driver need a few options to create a machine.
+The driver needs a few options to create a machine.
 Here is a list of options:

 |          Option          |              Description              |     Default value     |  Required  |
 |--------------------------|---------------------------------------|-----------------------|------------|